choongyouqi/omnibus/README.md

 Apache 2.0 license except as noted.

-The names of the top-level directories roughly correspond to a shortened form of the chapter titles.
-Since chapter numbers change with every release, and since some samples are used by multiple chapters, I am loathe to put chapter numbers in the actual directory names.
+The names of the top-level directories roughly correspond to a shortened form of the programming languages.

 ## List of Samples